s3bucketregion/s3bucketregion.github.io/README.md

 ## Usage

-1. Enter AWS S3 bucket names (one per line).
+1. Enter AWS S3 bucket names (one per line, max 50).
 2. Click “Generate Command”.
 3. Click “Copy” to copy the command.
 4. Paste and run it in your terminal.